mooxphp/moox/_others/README.md

     <br>
 </p>

-# TallUI Full
+# TallUI Others

 Welcome to the TallUI project.
 We are in an early stage of development.
 We will soon publish our first components and packages for Laravel and the TALL-Stack.
 Stay tuned.

-The TallUI Full App will be available soon.
+An overview to all other things residing in this directory will come soon.